csiro/emmai/README.md

-# ecGEMs_pipeline
+# EMMAi

 ## Description

-The `ecGEMs_pipeline` repository contains a collection of IPython notebooks, Python scripts, and SLURM batch files designed to facilitate the ecGEMs computational workflow.
+The `emmai` repository contains a collection of Jupyter notebooks, Python scripts, and Slurm batch files designed to facilitate the EMMAi computational workflow.

 ## Contents

-- **IPython Notebooks**: Interactive notebooks for data analysis and visualization.
+- **Jupyter Notebooks**: Interactive notebooks for data analysis and visualization.
 - **Python Scripts**: Standalone scripts for various computational tasks.
-These for the most part duplicate the code in the IPython notebooks.
+These for the most part duplicate the code in the Jupyter notebooks.
-- **SLURM Batch Files**: Scripts to manage and execute jobs on SLURM-based high-performance computing clusters.
-These execute the Python scripts after activating a CONDA environment.
+- **Slurm Batch Files**: Scripts to manage and execute jobs on Slurm-based high-performance computing clusters.
+These execute the Python scripts after activating a Conda environment.

 ## Requirements

 To use the contents of this repository, you will need the following:

-- Python 3.9
-- Jupyter Notebook
-- SLURM workload manager (for batch files)
-- MAMBA (or CONDA if you prefer)
+- Mamba (or Conda if you prefer)

 ## Installation